 - Digimon Adventure usually uses only one or two voice actors to say something in crowd shots; the rest of the scene is completely silent.
 In the Saban dub, on the other hand, they usually got a handful of voice actors for those scenes, which resulted in the crowd scenes sounding more natural, although harder to hear the "important" facts.

 - The infamous Mega Man's death scene from Mega Man NT Warrior.
 As dying, Rockman originally had, as final words, "Ne...tto...kun...".
 As far as adapting goes, this was a tricky line for the dubbers.
 First, because Netto's English name is the monosyllabic "Lan", and second, because the lips were carefully animated in said scene.
 The dub opted for the "De...le...ted...", which just seems random and loses most of the emotion.

-- Pokémon got it easy with the titular Mons.
-Since they only say their names or unintelligible noises (generally the former in the dub), all they (the dubbers) had to do was play with how they (the Mons) used the syllables of their names.
+- Pokémon got it easy.
+Since Pokemon only say their names or unintelligible noises (generally the former in the dub), all they (the dubbers) had to do was play with how they (the Mons) used the syllables of their names.
 Of course, some of them have the same name (Pikachu being the best-known example), which means no dubbing of their lines has to be done at all.